MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch4.md

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section1-step1-1.png)

 It might take a few seconds before all packages appear in the list.
-Display preview packages by clicking on Advanced option and select "**Show preview packages.**"
+Display preview packages by clicking on Advanced option and select **Show preview packages.**

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section1-step1-2.png)

-In the Package Manager window, select **AR Foundation**, here you see many version and need to select version 2.1.4 and update the package by clicking the **Update to 2.1.4** button:
+In the Package Manager window, select **AR Foundation**, here you see many version and need to select **version 2.1.4** and update the package by clicking the **Update to 2.1.4** button:

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section1-step1-3.png)

-To support Android devices, follow the same process to import ARCore XR Plugin 2.2.0 preview 2.
+To support Android devices, follow the same process to import **ARCore XR Plugin 2.2.0 preview 2**.

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section1-step1-4.png)